5-day Ski Mountaineering Camp Based at Mons Hut (Mt Forbes) - Wednesday, May 06, 2026

 Technical difficulty:

 Advanced mountaineering skills and good stamina: glacier travel with big crevasses; potential for WI3 ice climbing.
 Complex, big terrain regarding avalanche risks (>40 degrees slopes).
-Participants should have an AST-2 training or equivalent experience, and a few winter alpine routes under their belt (easy but exposed mixed climbing).
-There are 2 main challenges on this trip: 1) the Mt Forbes climb, 2) the descent and return to vehicles (8 to 10 hours; do not underestimate the effort!).
+Participants should have an AST-2 training or equivalent experience, and a few winter alpine routes under their belt (potential for easy mixed climbing).
+There are 2 main technical and physical challenges on this trip: 1) the Mt Forbes climb, 2) the descent from Mons Hut and return to vehicles (8 to 12 hours; do not underestimate the effort!).

 Costs: